EarendilAvari/SDCND_Advanced_Lane_Finding/README.md

 By showing the binary images created thresholding the HSL components can be seen how good the lines are detected by the L and S components.
 The L component finds still more pieces of the line, but also another parts of the image, so it would not be smart to use it as it is without applying gradient.
 Specially when the light is very strong, the L component could be very high everywhere, disturbing the line measurements a lot.
 In the S component with the selected threshold almost only the lines can be seen, so it seems viable to use it to detect the lines.

-I defined as standard method to get the binary image as a combination between the gradient in the L channel in the X direction and a thresholed version of the S channel
+I defined as standard method to get the binary image as a combination between the gradient in the L channel in the X direction and a thresholded version of the S channel

 Let's see how it works on other images: